-A Homily for the Fifth Sunday of Easter
+A Homily for the Fifteenth Sunday after Pentecost

-Grace to you and peace from God our Heavenly Father and Christ Jesus our Risen Lord, who has given us a new commandment.
+Grace to you and peace from God our Father and Christ Jesus our Lord, who came to feed the children of God.
 Amen.

 We’ve seen something like this before.